DavidVogelxyz/library/network/install-openvpn-server.md

 ## Setting up the OpenVPN server

+The easiest way to install an OpenVPN server is to grab an install script written by @Angristan and deploy it.

-The easiest way to grab @Angristan's install script is to clone the git repo and work from there.
+The simplest way to do this is to clone the `git` repo and work from there.
 First, confirm that the directory that will store the source files exists.

 ```
 mkdir -pv ~/.local/src